odoe/odoenet/markdown-pages/blog/new-site/index.md

 ## Workflow

-The workflow building and deploying this site is now pretty seemless for me.
+The workflow building and deploying this site is now pretty seamless for me.

 1. Publish to [github repo](https://github.com/odoe/odoenet)
 2. Deploy to [vercel](https://vercel.com) from github